 The Guardians met each week on Tuesday at noon.

-The new Schull Union workhouse was erected in 1852 on an eleven-acre site a mile to the north-east of Schull in a valley at the foot of Mount Gabriel.
+In March 1850, the guardians began adertising for builders to erect a new union union workhouse.
+Construction was carried out in 1850-1 on an eleven-acre site a mile to the north-east of Schull in a valley at the foot of Mount Gabriel.
 Owing to its situation at the head of Schull Bay, and its whitewashed walls, a local directory was later to describe it as "a striking object".
 Designed by the Poor Law Commissioners' architect George Wilkinson, the building accommodated 600 inmates.
-Its construction cost £6,000 plus £1,115 for fittings etc. The site location and layout are shown on the 1901 OS map below.
+Its construction cost £6,000 plus £1,115 for fittings etc. The site location and layout are shown on the 1901 map below.